cupcake-recipes.com

 Step-by-Step Instructions

-Step 1: Marinate the Chicken
+Step 1: Mix the Marinade

-Step 3: Cook the Chicken
+Step 2: Marinate the Chicken

-Step 5: Assemble Your Gyros!
+Step 5: Assemble Your Gyros

 What to Serve It With

-Top Tips for Perfecting Your Chicken Gyros
+Top Tips for Perfecting Your Homemade Chicken Gyros

 Storing and Reheating Tips